ericabertolozzi/LunaApp/Labs/Lab1/README.txt

   bold capital letters for the headlines.
 I did get stuck with  the article blocks adjusting to the size of the webpage properly.
 I used CSS fadein code that I found online.
 I also helped a bit with planning the logic for the javascript.

+ Erica's Work Log:
+ For this lab, I worked primarily on the JavaScript for loading the JSON data to the webpage.
+I struggled at first with remembering the ajax call needed, and experienced 404 file not found errors when I had a typo with the url of the JSON file, and later on when there was an extra bracket in the JSON file.
+I also worked on switching out the articles every 4 seconds, and my thought process was to make an infinite loop that gets five articles at a time, puts them into an array, and then formats the html for these five articles.
+I got stuck on the sleep/delay async function, but got it to work evenutally.
+I also thought for creativity that having the articles fade in with a CSS transition would look nice.